YuriyPent/rest_assured/README.md

                         `-- app
                             `-- AppTest.java

 The src/main/java directory contains the project source code, the src/test/java directory contains the test source, and the pom.xml file is the project's Project Object Model, or POM.

-The POM
+### The POM

-The pom.xml file is the core of a project's configuration in Maven.
+The `pom.xml` file is the core of a project's configuration in Maven.
 It is a single configuration file that contains the majority of information required to build a project in just the way you want.
-The POM is huge and can be daunting in its complexity, but it is not necessary to understand all of the intricacies just yet to use it effectively.
+The <b>POM</b> is huge and can be daunting in its complexity, but it is not necessary to understand all of the intricacies just yet to use it effectively.

-This project's POM is:
+<b><i>This project's POM is:</b></i>
 ```xml
     <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
       xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd">